TuDo-Makerspace/Octoprint-Hub/README.md

 outlet_local_key = SECRET
 ```

 The outlet values are optional.
-If omitted, the printer card will not have a power button.
+If omitted, the printer card will not have a power toggle.

 ## Running